 When the Outsiders reformed later, they were framed for the murder of the queen of Markovia.
 Gardner saw the news footage and readied a new suit of armor to aid in their defense.
 Once he arrived in Markovia, he concluded that the reports were correct and he engaged his former teammates in battle.
 Before he could learn the truth, the Outsiders slipped away.
 He continued to track them down and discovered their innocence.
 In fact, he was the one responsible for broadcasting this fact to the world.
 The team split in two following this mission; Grayle did not stay with either team.
 (Outsiders v.2 #2-5, 11)

-Instead, he stepped in again during the second team's last adventure, against Eclipso.
-Shortly thereafter, he and Windfall were present for Geo-Force's wedding. (#28) His current whereabouts and activities are unknown.
+Instead, he stepped in again during the team's last adventure, against Eclipso.
+Shortly afterwards, he and Windfall were present for Geo-Force's wedding. (#24)

 » FEATURED APPEARANCES: